wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Histogram Configuration

-Histograms are supported by Wavefront proxy 4.12 and higher.
-To use histograms, ensure that your data is in histogram format, and set the [histogram proxy port](#histogram-proxy-ports).
+Histograms are supported by Wavefront proxy 4.12 and newer.
+To use histograms, ensure that your data is in histogram format, and set the [histogram proxy port](#histogram-proxy-ports) to send to.
+Refer to the table below for the port's data format.
 For information on how to configure proxies, see [Advanced Proxy Configuration](proxies_configuring.html).

 ### Histogram Proxy Ports

-To indicate that metrics should be treated as histogram data, you send the metrics to a specific Wavefront proxy TCP port.
-Select a port to specify whether you are sending a distribution or by aggregation interval.
-For example:
+To indicate that you are sending histogram data, send the metrics to a specific Wavefront proxy TCP port.
+Select a port to specify whether you are sending an aggregation interval, or use port 40000 for sending a distribution.
+Example:

 <table>
 <colgroup>